antononcube/RakuForPrediction-blog/Articles/Monadic-programming-examples.md

-Tries with frequencies can be also used for this kind of data (deep) contingency tensors (not just some shallow tables):
+Tries with frequencies can be also used for finding this kind of (*deep*) contingency tensors (not just some shallow tables):

 ```raku